 As an engineer/attorney, early in his career, Mr. Leefe was asked to provide representation in many matters which dealt with engineering questions; many, if not most, of these matters were maritime related cases involving vessel, cargo, oil patch, international sales and transactions, and personal injury claims.
 He has years of experience representing numerous businesses, manufacturers, merchants, ship owners, stevedores, shipping agents, surveyors, insurance, exploration companies, oil field service businesses and maritime suppliers.
 He has been counsel for Gulf Oil Company, Getty Oil Company, Texaco, Century Exploration and others.
 In addition, he has spent many years dealing with international transactions, and has traveled virtually all over the world.
 He has personally handled matters in England, Germany, France, Singapore, Brazil, Chile, China, Scotland, Cayman Islands, Bahamas, South Africa, Canada, Mexico, as well as most of the United States.

-Mr. Leefe has over forty-three (43) years of extensive experience as a trial and business attorney and has tried cases in many of the states of the United States, having handled matters in New York, Florida, Alabama, Mississippi, Texas, Tennessee, Louisiana, Minnesota, Washington, California, Oklahoma, South Carolina, Pennsylvania, and Missouri.
+Mr. Leefe has over forty-four (44) years of extensive experience as a trial and business attorney and has tried cases in many of the states of the United States, having handled matters in New York, Florida, Alabama, Mississippi, Texas, Tennessee, Louisiana, Minnesota, Washington, California, Oklahoma, South Carolina, Pennsylvania, and Missouri.
 He has appeared in both federal and state courts.
 Mr. Leefe has received special honors from the Loyola College of Law, the Louisiana State Bar Association and the Republican Party.